 And vaccines don't have to hurt.
 "You can do a lot of different things to address the baby's pain," Harrington says.

 The Five S's

-For a child older than 3, a spritz of a cooling spray or smear of anesthetic cream before the vaccination will numb her arm or leg.
-Then when the needle goes in, she'll feel less pain.
+For a child older than 3, a spritz of a cooling spray or smear of anesthetic cream before the vaccination will numb their arm or leg.
+Then when the needle goes in, they'll feel less pain.

 Breastfeeding soothes the fussiest of babies, and it may relieve vaccine pain even better than cooling spray.
 Try nursing your baby before the shots, as part of the five S's, or right afterward.

 At 2 months, 4 months, and 6 months, many babies will need three or more shots in the same visit.
 It might seem like giving two shots simultaneously (one in each leg or arm) would accentuate pain, but the opposite is true.
 "When you tandem shoot like that, the brain gets confused," Harrington says.